fybrik/fybrik/docs/BacwardCompatibility.md

 Fybrik manager communicates with connectors over REST APIs.

-REST doesn’t provide any specific versioning guidelines, however the more commonly used approaches fall into three
+REST does not provide any specific versioning guidelines, however the more commonly used approaches fall into three
 categories:
 - URI Versioning
 - Versioning using Custom Request Header